Chart Stories

 Download

-Selloffs tied to oil shocks have been short-lived
+Market selloffs tied to oil supply shocks have been short-lived

-A dot and range chart shows S&P 500 Index returns following geopolitical‑related oil supply disruptions from 1990 to 2026 at multiple horizons.
-Average returns are slightly negative after two days and two weeks, turn modestly positive after two months, rise to about 12 percent after one year, and increase to roughly 32 percent after two years.
-Shaded ranges indicate wide variation across individual events, with dispersion narrowing and returns skewing negative at shorter horizons, while broadening with more positive skew at longer horizons.
+A dot and range chart shows S&P 500 Index returns following geopolitical‑related oil supply disruptions from 1990 to 2024 at multiple horizons.
+Average returns are slightly negative after two days and two weeks, turn modestly positive after two months, rise to about 12% after one year, and increase to roughly 32% after two years.
+Shaded ranges indicate wide variation across individual events, with dispersion narrowing and returns skewing negative at shorter horizons, while broadening with a more positive skew at longer horizons.

 VIEW